Old Fashioned Practices from Years Gone By

 These ideas show that we shouldn’t completely discard or disregard old-fashioned remedies without testing and studying them first.

-The next time you are at the doctor ask for their opinion and advice on using home remedies like green tea, Vicks Vaporub instead of nasal spray for common cold symptoms.
+The next time you are at the doctor, ask for their opinion and advice on using home remedies like green tea and Vicks Vapor Rub instead of nasal spray for common cold symptoms.

-The most important thing is to stay in touch with your healthcare provider to insure they know what you are doing with natural self-helps and alternative medicine.
+The most important thing is to stay in touch with your healthcare provider to ensure they know what you are doing with natural self-help and alternative medicine.

 Disclaimer: This information is for entertainment and educational purposes only.
-It can be interesting to learn what people did in the past for self-helps but remember, this in no way suggests, that you should try these ideas today without contacting your health care providers for medical advice.
+It can be interesting to learn what people did in the past for self-help, but remember, this in no way suggests that you should try these ideas today without contacting your healthcare providers for medical advice.